nirv-ai/docs/nomad/README.md

 ## ^ your local images are up to date
 ## ^ you havent made any changes to development environment variables

-## recreate .env.development.compose.{json,yaml} and symlink to nomad/dev
+## recreate .env.development.compose.{json,yaml} and force it to nomad/dev
 script.refresh.compose.sh
-ln -s ./.env.development.compose.* ./apps/nirvai-core-nomad/dev/
+cp -f ./.env.development.compose.* ./apps/nirvai-core-nomad/dev/

 # skip this step if: